 - Being limited by the extensions Magento 2 offers, which makes them postpone the migration

-Ultimately, the decision to re-platform to Magento 2 comes down to the resources you have spent on customizing and developing your current version of the store, and the available extensions you have on the new platform at the present moment.
+Ultimately, the decision to re-platform to Magento 2 comes down to resources.
+These are the resources you have spent on customizing and developing your current version of the store.
+It also comes down to the available extensions you have on the new platform at the present moment.

 Pre-Migration Analysis & Checklist

-As you come closer to the inevitable migration there are some things you need to take into consideration before going any further with the upgrade.
+As you come closer to the inevitable migration, you should keep some things in mind.
+Take these into consideration before going any further with the upgrade.

 Visit Magento Marketplace and find out what are the latest extensions that Magento 2 has made available for its users.
-As extensions are an important component of Magento based shops, it is advisable to keep up to date with the latest news on the new availabilities you have, so the transition can go smoothly, without any lack of compatibilities, and your business can grow stronger by taking advantage of the all the powerful features the new platform offers.
+As extensions are an important component of Magento based shops, it is advisable to keep up to date with the latest news on the new availabilities you have.
+You want the transition to go smoothly, without any lack of compatibilities.
+With this, your business can grow stronger by taking advantage of all the powerful features the new platform offers.

-Analyze your current web store to determine how challenging the migration process will be in your case, by taking into consideration the following aspects of your site.
+Analyze your current web store to determine how challenging the migration process will be.
+In your case, take into consideration the following aspects of your site.

 What extensions have you installed to your website?
-If you are using multiple extensions and they weren’t already tested on the new platform, migrating to Magento 2 can raise further functionality issues, so it is advisable to ask for the developer’s advice on how you can adapt the migration plan to your situation.
+If you are using multiple extensions that are untested on the new platform, hold on.
+Migrating to Magento 2 can raise further functionality issues.
+It is advisable to ask for the developer’s advice on how you can adapt the migration plan to your situation.

-Also, before migrating it is recommended to check if all the extensions you have installed in your store are helpful for you, as this is an opportunity to clean your website of all the things you do not currently need that can also slow down your website.
+Also, before migrating, it is recommended to check if all the extensions you have installed in your store are helpful for you.
+This is an opportunity to clean your website.
+Get rid of all the things you do not currently need that can also slow down your website.

-If your website does not have an advanced customization, you can use Code Migration Tool to run an automated migration on your store and reduce the manual effort of setting up and running the migration process.
-Read more about the Code Migration Tool below, on Magento 2 Upgrade Tools section.
+If your website does not have advanced customization, you can use Code Migration Tool.
+This will run an automated migration on your store and reduce the manual effort of setting up and running the migration process.
+Read more about the Code Migration Tool below, in Magento 2 Upgrade Tools section.

 Magento Hosting Solutions

-Upgrading to Magento 2 can be a long and difficult process, so carefully planning ahead your migration strategy and choosing the right time of the year to do it is necessary to benefit from a fast and secure transition, without worrying that it might affect your sales.
+Upgrading to Magento 2 can be a long and difficult process.
+So, carefully plan your migration strategy ahead.
+Choose the right time of the year to do it.
+You will enjoy a fast and secure transition without worrying that it might affect your sales.

-Although Magento experts estimate only a 20% increase in time and efforts for Magento 2 upgrade, compared with other available upgrades for 1.x versions, the duration of the upgrading process directly depends on a number of factors, such as: the level of customization your store currently has, the size of your shop and the data you want to transfer, the capacity of your catalog, the extensions you are using and the available extensions in Magento 2.
+Magento experts estimate only a 20% increase in time and efforts for Magento 2 upgrade.
+This is compared with other available upgrades for 1.x versions.
+The duration of the upgrading process directly depends on a number of factors.
+These include the level of customization your store currently has, the size of your shop, and the data you want to transfer.
+It also depends on the capacity of your catalog, the extensions you are using, and the available extensions in Magento 2.

-Developing a strategy that best fits your marketing plan can require the expertise of a certified Magento developer, to avoid migration errors that can immediately impact your sales performance.
+Developing a strategy that best fits your marketing plan can require the expertise of a certified Magento developer.
+This will help you avoid migration errors that can immediately impact your sales performance.

 Magento 2 Upgrade